title

 f.
 If a data center includes the use of renewable energy sources to offset at least fifty percent (50%) of a data center’s total energy usage, the building height for the data center shall be permitted to increase to a maximum of one hundred fifty (150) feet if such additional height conforms to the permitted height and height control plane of the applicable zoning district the data center is located within.
 Renewable energy sources may consist of solar panels, on-site solar farm, small wind energy facilities, waste heat recovery, and other renewable energy sources.

 a.
-Substations, electrical yards, mechanical yards, and any other exposed equipment shall not be located between the primary structure and a public right-of way and shall be fully screened from all adjacent parcels and rights-of-way.
+Substations, electrical yards, mechanical yards, and any other exposed equipment shall not be located between the primary structure and a public right-of way and shall be fully screened from all adjacent parcels and rights-of-way by the primary structure unless owned or jointly owned by Nashville Electric Service (NES), in which case the location, if between the primary structure and a public right-of-way, shall be screened from public view and adjacent properties by a landscape buffer yard Standard D.

 b.
-There shall be no light trespass from the site onto surrounding properties, including any right-of-way.
+There shall be no light trespass from the site onto surrounding properties, including any right-of-way Standards for light trespass shall meet all requirements of Section 17.28.100.E.4.

 c.
 All cooling and ventilation equipment shall operate on a closed-loop system.